I am often asked which is the best martial art for self-defense. Are martial arts useful in a street fight?

 - The situation will not subscribe to the rules of “fairness”

-- The incident will be very stressful to you
+- The incident will be very stressful for you

 Self Defense is More Than Just Martial Arts